In This Article

 That said, there's no need to worry about switching up your skincare routine once the piercing has healed.
 "The piercing is on the inside of the nose, and shouldn’t be getting products applied to it regularly anyway," Fenton explains.

-What’s the Best Jewelry for Septum Piercings?
+What Type of Jewelry is Used for Septum Piercings?